Parvez1993/3-Player-Dynamic-Tic-Tac-Toe/README.md

 ## Description
 "A dynamic, 3-player Tic-Tac-Toe game with customizable board dimensions and dynamic win conditions.
-Unlike traditional Tic-Tac-Toe, this version allows players to adjust the grid size and determine the number of consecutive marks required for a win, offering a unique and challenging gameplay experience.
-Developed with flexibility in mind, this game can be played with 2 or 3 players, with an option to play against an AI opponent."
+Unlike traditional Tic-Tac-Toe, this version allows players to adjust the grid size and determine the number of consecutive marks required for a win, offering a unique and challenging gameplay experience."

 # React + TypeScript + Vite